 Authority to secure the vote-counting machines and their software is fractured.
 The voting-machine companies control some security; the counties control some; and the municipalities control some.
 The Wisconsin Elections Commission has no authority to direct or oversee security practices for any of them–company, county, or municipality.
 They’re each on their own.

 The one and only measure that can protect Wisconsin’s final election results is routine hand-counted audits, during the county canvass.
 These audits need only verify that the right winners were identified, and they must be completed while there is still time to correct any miscounts the audits might discover.
 National authorities unanimously recommend such audits, and Wisconsin county clerks already have the authority and resources to conduct them—if they choose to do that.

 Explore the links in the menu above for more information.

 To stay up to date with news and action alerts, sign up for our email list.

 Follow us on Facebook, and check out our blog.

-In particular, check out these five ways any Wisconsin voter can encourage and help your local municipal clerk and county clerk fulfill current responsibilities.
-We don't need any new laws or procedures to make some improvements.
+In particular, check out these five ways any Wisconsin voter can promote secure elections.
 The first thing we need is for people of good will and civic dedication to get involved with local election administration to make sure current standards and requirements are being met.